ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## RateLimit-Reset {#ratelimit-reset-field}

-The RateLimit-Reset field response field indicates the number of seconds until the quota resets.
+The "RateLimit-Reset" field response field indicates the number of seconds until the quota resets.

 The field is a non-negative Integer compatible with the delay-seconds rule, because: